Your creativity knows no bounds: Even mirrors can become unique decorative elements with laser engraving.

 - 30 watts

-Use the 2.85 inch flexx lens or 3.2 inch fiber lens
+Use the 2.85 inch flexx lens or the 3.2 inch fiber lens

-Remove and clean the mirror.
-Cleanup is easy since the erosion and dust of the engraving lands on the table under the mirror and not on the mirror itself.
+The cleaning afterwards is very easy because the erosion and dust of the engraving lands on the table under the mirror and not on the mirror itself.

-Once the engraving is complete, apply acrylic paint to the back of the mirror.
-The final result: The mirror layer is removed due to the engraving and this part of the mirror is now transparent.
-The colors of the paint remain bright and intense because of the transparency of the glass.
+The last step involves the painting.
+You apply acrylic lacquer to the back of the mirror.
+The final result: The mirror layer is removed due to the engraving.
+This part of the mirror is now transparent.
+So the colors of the paint remain bright and intense because of the transparency of the glass.